Evolutionary approaches to postpartum depression: Psychological pain hypothesis

-Others have focused on the crux of reproductive decision-making in humans, which is twofold.
-First there exists a tradeoff between present and future offspring.
+Another explanation of postnatal depression is focused on the crux of reproductive decision-making in humans, which is twofold.
+Firstly, there is a tradeoff between present and future offspring.
 In life-history theory, organisms have limited reproductive energy which requires that trade-offs be made when choosing to invest in one infant over another or over additional mating opportunities.
 Secondly, there is a tradeoff between the quantity and quality of offspring.

-Because women’s reproduction is more constrained than men’s by obligate energetic demands, women experience higher risks relative to decisions to invest or not invest.
+Because women's reproduction is more constrained than men's by obligate energetic demands, women experience higher risks relative to decisions to invest or not invest.
 As such, a mechanism which served to signal to women that they faced a bad investment opportunity, would be evolutionarily adaptive.
 For instance, in modern, industrialized societies where mortality is low, parents are incentivized to invest more per child than parents who live in less stable environments or utilizing riskier subsistence strategies.
 See life history theory.

 For example, Bereczkei et al. found that women in Hungary with higher rates of low birth-weight infants had shorter inter-birth intervals, corresponding to an additional 2–4 years of potential reproduction.
 These women had significantly more children by the end of their reproductive careers than women who did not have low birth-weight children, pointing to a tradeoff between offspring quantity and quality.

 In this vein, some researchers hypothesized that postpartum depression is more likely to occur in mothers who are suffering a fitness cost, in order to inform them that they should reduce or withdraw investment in their infants.
 Support for this hypothesis was found in a population of hunter-horticulturalists, the Shuar, located in the Ecuadorian Amazon.
 Reasons for this could include lack of paternal or other social support, poor infant health, or birth complications, all of which are commonly associated with postpartum depression.
 Hagen also found support that postpartum depression could function as a bargaining strategy, in which parents who were not receiving adequate support from their partners withdrew their investment in order to elicit additional support.
 In support of this, Hagen found that postpartum depression in one spouse was related to increased levels of child investment in the other spouse.
 Furthermore, support was also found for a reduction in rates of postpartum depression for older women with few future reproductive opportunities.
 Another study reported similar findings.